taeastmo/16BMB_manual/docs/source/hpmca.rst

 - Collect Au EDXD pattern.
 - :ref:`Make ROIs <jcpds_roi>` for all Au peaks using JCPDS data at 0 GPa.
 - Select \ :menuselection:`Control --> Calibrate 2theta…` on Menu bar.
-- Please remove weak or overlapping peaks by selecting 'No' in the second column 'Use?'.
+- Please remove weak or overlapping peaks by unchecking them in the column 'Use?'.

 ..
 Note:: Because the MCA does not have background subtraction feature, background slope at low energy (<~25 keV) probably due to absorption influences on determining peak position.
 It is better not to use low energy data for 2\ :math:`{\theta}` angle calibration.
 Typically, at 2\ :math:`{\theta}` of ~15 °, the first and second peaks show marked deviation from other peaks.